zubinchopra/portaldocs/portal-sdk/templates/portalfx-legacy-editscopes.md

 The code instantiates an `EditScope` by using a `MsPortalFx.Data.EditScopeView` object.
 When the data to manipulate is already located on the client, an `EditScopeView` can also be obtained from other data cache objects, as in the following example.

-{"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/Forms/Samples/Basic/ViewModels/FormsSampleBasicBlade.ts", "section": "forms#editScopeCache"}
+  gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/Forms/Samples/Basic/ViewModels/FormsSampleBasicBlade.ts", "section": "forms#editScopeCache"}

 Then, the code transforms the data to make it match the model type.
 The server returns strings, but the `WebsiteModel` type that is used is defined in the following code.